 A Storm on the Same Scale as Superstorm Sandy.

-Between 1900 and 1893, 15 hurricanes struck the American coastal states of Maine, Massachusetts, and Vermont, while 13 hit the East Coast and Gulf of Mexico coasts.
+Between 1900 and 1893, 15 hurricanes struck the American coastal states of Maine, Massachusetts, and Vermont, while 13 hit the East Coast and Gulf of Mexico coasts and korean cleansers.
 Seven hurricanes struck in 1916 and seven struck again in 1916.
 After the storms in 1916, so many homes were toppled in New York City that the death toll alone amounted to 30,000 and almost as many in Philadelphia.

 In the 1940s, researchers were able to identify the Category 1 and 2 storms that were produced by “wedge-shaped” cyclones.
 Category 1 hurricanes had winds of at least 111 mph, while Category 2 hurricanes had winds of 115 mph or higher.
 By 1950, computers were able to quickly calculate how many fatalities and damages were caused by each hurricane.

 However, the power of these storms had obscured the fact that they were less destructive and far less frequent than what scientists were now learning of.
 To gain more insight into the effectiveness of the old hurricane index, researchers were able to extract the probability of a hurricane hitting an area from a computer simulation.
 The study defined a Category 1 hurricane as a storm with winds of at least 90 mph, while a Category 2 hurricane had winds of at least 110 mph.
 These estimates are conservative and do not take into account the damage caused by high winds.